Getting a tax refund

 - Reward your staff

 Don’t forget the people who make your business tick every day.
 How many times have you asked your employees to put in extra effort during the year?
 Now’s your chance to give back – and increase the loyalty they feel to your business.
-You could pay them a bonus or organize an event to show them they’re appreciated.
+You could pay them a bonus or organise an event to show them they’re appreciated.

 - Put money aside for next year’s tax bill